vestrel00/contacts-android/howto/howto-query-custom-data.md

 given set of fields (data) in each of the returned entities.
 Custom data entries provides fields that can be used in this function.

-By default, not calling the `include` function will include all fields, including custom data.
+By default, not calling the `include` function will include all fields, including custom data fields.

 For example, to specifically include only `HandleName` and `Gender` fields,